 - Software Engineering for Fintech: Develop methods, tools, and technologies to radically innovate the software-intensive financial sector.

-- Software Analytics: How can we harness the massive data modern development and deployment processes generate, as well as Big Code, to make better software engineering tools?
+- Software Analytics: How can we harness the massive data modern development and deployment processes generate, as well as Big Code, to increase development productivity and operational efficiency?

 - Software Refactoring: The investigation of automated techniques for software refactoring recommendation, the understanding of the role of software refactoring in large and complex software systems, and the investigation and the proposal of context-based software (anti-)patterns.

 - Software Quality: Help developers in improving the internal and external quality of their software systems.

 We conduct our research in mixed teams, in collaboration with practitioners and international researchers.
 We publish our research in the top venues in the field.
 Members of SERG actively serve in organizational and program committees of these conferences and editorial boards of these journals.

 We are strong supporters of open science, and self-archive our publications in the TU Delft institutional repository and through our Technical Reports series.
 We aim at sharing our research prototypes as open source tools whenever possible.

 We have a passion for teaching and a deep desire to share what we learn about software engineering with our students.
 Our teaching activities include: